 Figure 10.
-SysML parametric diagram showing the SNR Analysis link budget model

-CST enables the user to execute and animate state machines and activity models.
-The sequence of steps to execute CST is to run a simulation, view the behavior by the model, and update the design appropriately if the behavior needs to be modified.
-CST functionality also supports verification and validation of the system.
+SysML parametric diagram showing the communication link analysis model animate, and debut state machines and activity models.
+The sequence of steps is to run a simulation, view the behavior by the model, and update the design appropriately if a different behavior is needed.
+This type of functionality also supports verification and validation of the system.

-The Mission Operations System (MOS) consists of the hardware, software, procedures, and personnel that control the Flight System and supports analysis of the Flight System behavior.
-The MOS operation team generates sets of commands that are executed on-board the Flight System.
-For RAX the On-Board Computer (OBC) is the main handler for processing commands and sending them to the relevant subsystems for execution.
+The Mission Operations System (MOS) consists of the hardware, software, procedures, and personnel that enable control of the Flight System as well as analysis of the Flight System behavior.
+The MOS operation team generates sets of commands that are to be executed on-board the Flight System.
+For RAX the on-board computer (OBC) is the main handler for processing commands and sending them out to the relevant subsystems for execution.
 This process was simulated in the RAX Model as described below.

-Figure 16 shows the interface between the RAX Flight System and the RAX Ground System.
-The sets of commands are uploaded to the Flight System and provide the schedule, which includes when and how to perform an experiment and download data.
-For the RAX spacecraft, the experiment times are a function of when the spacecraft and target of interest have line-of-sight visibility and when the energetic activity in the ionosphere is predicted to exceed some minimum value.

-The upload command consists of sending a signal from the control ground station, which traverses the Flight-Ground Interface, and is (with successful transmission) received by the OBC.
-The OBC has timing knowledge (with an on-board clock) and can dispatch the command information to the appropriate subsystems when a command approaches execution time.
+Figure ?? shows the interface between the RAX Flight System and the RAX Ground System.
+The sets of commands are uploaded to the Flight System and provide the schedule on when and how to perform an experiment.
+For the RAX spacecraft, the experiment times are based on when the spacecraft is over the target of interest and there is the predicted level of energetic activity.
+The upload consists of sending a command signal from the ground station that traverses the Flight-Ground Interface as is then received by the OBC.
+The OBC has knowledge of the time and can dispatch the command information to the appropriate subsystems when a command approaches execution time.

-Figure 17 shows the relevant states related to the Main Flight Computer .
-In this example, the Command Processing State has underlying behavior for dispatching commands.
+Figure ?? shows the states for the Main Flight Computer.
+Also shown are states that have underlying behavior that is pertinent to that state.
+In this case the Command Processing State has underlying behavior for dispatching commands.

-Figure 18 depicts the behavior that the OBC performs in order to analyze command files sent from the ground.
-In this snippet of the process, the OBC determines what subsystem is being affected and whether or not this subsystem is entering upload or download mode.
-Once the determination is made, the OBC sends the final signal data to the Communications Subsystem, shown in Figure 19.
+Figure ?? depicts the behavior that the OBC performs in order to analyze command files sent from the ground.
+In this snippet of the process shown, the OBC determines what subsystem is being affected and whether or not this system is going to upload or download mode.
+Once the determination is made, the OBC sends the final signal data to the Communications Subsystem, shown in Figure ??.